docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 Parts and products creation is explained below.

-##Product structure

-The product structure is a breakdown showing the various items that compose a product.
+##Part

-These components are named parts, they are assemblies if they are made of other parts.
+Components of products are named parts, they are assemblies if they are made of other parts.
 Within DocDokuPLM parts can be created from scratch or imported from CAD tools.

 ###Part template creation